 The only initiative of its kind in Australia, Proof of Concept will invest in four unique projects which pioneer new development processes and use different means of building market and audience interest.

-Brisbane-based producer and distributor Danielle Redford will produce two podcast series for Amazon’s Audible through the program: From Her Rib and Beyond Strange Land, to demonstrate the value of using digital audio platforms to build audiences for screen stories.
+Brisbane-based producer and distributor Danielle Redford will produce two podcast series for Amazon’s Audible through the program: Winding Road and Beyond Strange Lands, to demonstrate the value of using digital audio platforms to build audiences for screen stories.

 “We have been evaluating the challenges facing independent filmmakers as we develop our own scripts, looking at how we can utilise new story forms to strengthen project value and build scalable audiences,” said Ms Redford.